alexpermiakov/simple-react-notifications/README.md

 ## Usage

+### Rendering success and error default notification

-### Notifier has a few built-in components for displaying an error or a successfull operation:
+Notifier has a few built-in components for displaying an error or a successfull operation:

 ```javascript
 import React, { Component } from "react";